 There are many movies that are worth seeing, but there are a lot of stinkers as well.
 My goal here is to weed out the good from the bad.

-His father was a lighthouse keeper who, one day, discovered a woman who washed up on shore.
-She was certainly peculiar, but she was the Queen of the underwater city of Atlantis.
-The two quickly fell in love, and had a son named Arthur Curry.
+His father was a lighthouse keeper who once upon a time discovered a woman who had washed up on shore.
+She was certainly peculiar, and she turned out to be the Queen of the underwater city of Atlantis.
+The two quickly fell in love, and they had a son named Arthur Curry.
 They were an unlikely family, but they loved each other deeply.
-However, Atlantis would not so easily forget about their Queen, so Arthur’s mother decides to return to Atlantis before any harm comes to him.
+However, Atlantis would not so easily forget about their Queen, so Arthur’s mother decided to return to Atlantis before any harm came to the lighthouse keeper or their son.
 Arthur (Jason Momoa) grew up on land as an outcast, but his abilities and his heroic actions turned him into the legend known as Aquaman.

-King Orm (Patrick Wilson), Arthur’s half-brother and the current King of Atlantis, has declared war on the surface world.
+King Orm (Patrick Wilson) is Arthur’s half-brother and the current King of Atlantis, and he has declared war on the surface world.
 He is tired of humanity’s continued pollution of the world’s oceans.
-Ecosystems have died, sea creatures have been poisoned, others have been poached, and King Orm decides that it is time for humanity to learn their place.
+Ecosystems have died, many sea creatures have been poisoned, many others have been poached, and King Orm decides that it is time for humanity to learn their place.
 In order to stop the war before it begins, Princess Mera (Amber Heard) sets out to find the legend known as Aquaman.
-She hopes to persuade Arthur (despite his reluctance) to overthrow his younger brother, and take his rightful place as the King of Atlantis.
-However, Arthur does not view Atlantis fondly, so he will not be so easy to recruit.
+She hopes to persuade Arthur—despite his reluctance—to overthrow his younger brother, and take his rightful place as the King of Atlantis.
+However, Arthur does not view Atlantis fondly, so he will not be so easily recruited.

 The Pros & Cons

 Aquaman & Jason Momoa (+10pts)

 The Colors & The Cheese (-2pts)